Dropping Standardized Testing for Admissions Trades Off Information and Access: Analysis of the baseline model

 \subsection{Dropping test scores with and without barriers}

-{In this subsection, we ask: \textit{under what conditions would ignoring a feature benefit the school and the applicants?}.
-We study this question by comparing the test-free policy $P_{\subb}$ to the test-based policy $P_{\full}$ in two different scenarios: Theorem~\ref{thm:threshold_char_without_aa} and Theorem~\ref{prop.test_group_aware_noAA} consider settings \textit{with} and \textit{without barriers}, respectively.}
+{We now ask: \textit{Under what conditions would dropping a feature benefit the school and the applicants?} We study this question by comparing the test-free policy $P_{\subb}$ to the test-based policy $P_{\full}$, both \textit{with} (Theorem~\ref{thm:threshold_char_without_aa}) and \textit{without} barriers (Theorem~\ref{prop.test_group_aware_noAA}).}

-{In Theorem~\ref{thm:threshold_char_without_aa} below, we study first the effect of dropping test scores on academic merit and diversity in the presence of barriers.}

 \begin{restatable}[Dropping tests with barriers]{theorem}{propthresholdnoAA} Consider policies $P_{\full}$ and $P_{\subb}$ and assume unequal precisions under $P_{\full}$.
-In the presence of barriers, dropping test scores has the following implications:
+With barriers, the following is true:

-\begin{itemize} \item[(i)] \emph{Diversity level}: Holding other parameters fixed, there exists threshold $\bar{\gamma}$ such that the diversity level improves under $P_{\subb}$ if and only if $\gamma_B < \bar{\gamma}$.
+\begin{itemize} \item[(i)] \emph{Diversity level}: Holding other parameters fixed, there exists a threshold $\bar{\gamma}$ such that diversity improves under $P_{\subb}$ iff the fraction of group B students with access $\gamma_B < \bar{\gamma}$.